Skip Global navigation and goto content

 Florida Perinatal Hepatitis B Prevention Program

 Hepatitis B virus (HBV) infection is a serious health problem in the U.S. Transmission of HBV from mother to infant during the perinatal period confers the greatest risk of chronic infection or death from HBV-related chronic liver disease.
-The Centers for Disease Control and Prevention (CDC) estimates that between 450 and 750 hepatitis B surface antigen (HBsAg)-positive Florida women give birth each year; without prophylaxis, 45 to 100 infants would become infected with HBV.
-Ninety to 95% of these potential infections may be avoided through appropriate maternal screening and infant post-exposure prophylaxis.
+Ninety to 95% of potential infections may be avoided through appropriate maternal screening and infant post-exposure prophylaxis.

 Committed to Prevention